 - Do I need to use an Instant Pot?
 No, but then you’ll have to soak and cook them forever.
 See here for cooking times.

 - Could I use canned garbanzo beans?
 Yes, but canned beans are a little more firm, since they’re meant for eating as is rather than blending.
 Your hummus will just be less creamy.

 - Do I need to use roasted garlic in it?
 No, but it does taste super good!

 - What is aquafaba?
 It’s the cooking liquid garbanzo beans give off.

 - 1 1/2 teaspoons kosher salt – plus more as needed

 - 1/3 cup tahini

-- 1 cup of aquafaba (garbanzo bean cooking liquid)
+- 1 cup aquafaba – garbanzo bean cooking liquid

-- Roast the garlic.
-Preheat an oven to 425F.
+- Preheat an oven to 425F.
 Cut a head of garlic horizontally through the middle and put in a small oven-safe dish, and roast until brown and caramelized – about 20 minutes.

-- Pressure cook the beans.
-Put the beans into your Instant Pot and cover with water — about 1 inch of water on top.
+- Put the beans into your Instant Pot and cover with water — about 1 inch of water on top.
 Pressure cook on manual for 60 minutes and let it release naturally.

 - Add the drained garbanzo beans, cooking liquid, and the olive oil to the tahini and blend to combine, stopping to scrape down the sides of the blender as necessary.
 If the hummus looks too thick (likely), add more cooking liquid, 1 tablespoon at a time, just keep going until it thins to your liking.